 Our GLA calculation logic relies on the space properties instead of just the space name (label).
 We calculate the GLA in a way that you have full control over what should be included or excluded from the GLA sketch.

 This tool can be accessed through the Quick Edit, you just need to click on the label, you will then have the option to select from any of the pre-defined labels, or add your own custom label.

-Each space (label) have the following properties that can be selected from the tool:
+Each space (label) has the following properties that can be selected from the tool: